Updated February 16th, 2024

 Welcome to the 2024 Somerville 5K Race Directory.
 Over the next few months I will update events as details become available.

 Make sure you bookmark this page for easy reference.

 Somerville 5K races range in size from a few hundred to a few thousand runners.
 Some are party events geared towards a younger crowd, and some are family oriented and great to bring your kids to.

-If you are managing a race that is not on this list, send your information to – [email protected]Spread the word about Somerville 5K races!
+If you are managing a race that is not on this list, send your information to – email@example.com.Spread the word about Somerville 5K races!
 Click To Tweet

-2022 was the 26th year for this unique 5K and paddling event.
+2024 is the 28th year for this unique 5K and paddling event.

 Complete both races and you are eligible for the “Iron Herring Award”.

 2024 registration is open: $25 for the 5K or any distance paddle.
 Register to run and paddle for $40.
 For race day individual event registration add $5.00.

 Bring your own kayak or rent one from Paddle Boston.

 The Mystic is a great river to paddle on as there is very little powerboat traffic.